Caryn Navy: Career

 After graduate school, Navy took a position as a visiting assistant professor in the mathematics department of Bucknell University in 1981.
 While they were living in Lewisburg, Pennsylvania, Holladay started a software company called Raised Dot Computing, focused on computer Braille technology.
 He was inspired by Navy's need for Braille translation to help with her math teaching.
 She was an important consultant for the company, helping with software ideas and testing products in her university work.
 In December 1981, Raised Dot Computing released its first major product, BRAILLE-EDIT, a word processor and two-way Braille translator program for the Apple II.
 Navy left the university in 1984 to work for the company, and the couple and the company moved back to Madison, Wisconsin in July 1984.

 Navy applied her computer skills to improving Raised Dot Computing's assistive software, producing enhanced versions of BRAILLE-EDIT and utility programs to handle textbook-format Braille and other special formats.
 In 1985 they added a line of MS-DOS software, culminating in the company's most successful product, MegaDots.
-Released in August 1992 and still in production, MegaDots provides Braille translation and word processing for the PC.
+Released in August 1992 and maintained until 2016, MegaDots provided Braille translation and word processing for the PC.
 Raised Dot Computing was transferred in September 1998 to a Wisconsin nonprofit organization called Braille Planet, which was then bought out in August 1999 by Duxbury Systems.
-Navy and Holladay live in Westford, Massachusetts, and currently work on projects not related to MegaDots.
+Navy and Holladay live in Westford, Massachusetts, and still work at Duxbury.

-Navy is a member of the Braille Authority of North America, where she has chaired the Refreshable Braille Technical Committee since 2004.
+Navy is a member of the Braille Authority of North America, where she serves as a consultant to the Nemeth Code Technical Committee.